-- A legal disclaimer viewable from a promotional Web site and accessible by other means for those who enter via cell phone or social media site, like Facebook and Instagram, and
+- A legal disclaimer viewable from a promotional Web site and accessible by other means for those who enter via cell phone or social media sites, like Facebook and Instagram

 At Olshan, our sweepstakes lawyers stay on top of all legal actions in the fast-changing arena of sweepstakes law and online contests and promotions.
 We can assist you in structuring the promotion, drafting sweepstakes rules, reviewing promotional advertising and winner's affidavits, analyzing the structure of your promotion, and ensuring that registration and bonding issues have been addressed.
 Promotions we routinely advise on include:

 - In-store/retail sweepstakes